Revlin/SimEdit/README.txt

 Shift + F 	- Fill all pixels matching the brightness (whiteness) of the cursor selection with selected color

-S 	- Save current canvas
+S 	- Save current canvas to file

+Shift + S 	- Temporarily save canvas for later retrieval via undo (below)

 U 	- Undo to initial state of current canvas